Illinois (Sufjan Stevens album): Artwork

 Divya Srinivasan created the album artwork, depicting a variety of Illinois-related themes, including Abraham and Mary Todd Lincoln, the Sears Tower, and Black Hawk.
 The album cover reads, "Sufjan Stevens Invites You To: Come On Feel the Illinoise!" as a wordplay on the common mispronunciation of the state's name as "ill-i-NOYZ" and a reference to the Slade song "Cum On Feel the Noize" made famous in the United States by the metal band Quiet Riot.
 The text on the cover caused some confusion over the actual title of the album—it is officially titled Illinois, as opposed to Come on Feel the Illinoise or Illinoise.
 Paste listed Illinois as having the seventh best album art of the decade 2000–2009.
 The album also won the PLUG Independent Music Award for Album Art/Packaging of the Year in 2006.

 Shortly after the release of the album, reports arose that DC Comics had issued a cease and desist letter to Asthmatic Kitty because of the depiction of Superman on the cover.
 However, on October 4, 2005, Asthmatic Kitty announced that there had been no cease and desist letter; the record company's own lawyers had warned about the copyright infringement.
 On June 30, 2005, Asthmatic Kitty's distributor Secretly Canadian asked its retailers not to sell the album; however, it was not recalled.
 On July 5, the distributor told its retailers to go ahead and sell their copies, as DC Comics agreed to allow Asthmatic Kitty to sell the copies of the album that were already manufactured, but the image was removed from subsequent pressings.
 Soon after it was made public that the cover would be changed, copies of the album featuring Superman were sold for as high as $75 on eBay.
 On the vinyl edition released on November 22, 2005, Superman's image is covered by a balloon sticker.
 The image of the balloon sticker was also used on the cover of the compact disc and later printings of the double vinyl release.
 Stevens himself was surprised by the development and also had to pay a fee for referencing lyrics from Woody Guthrie's folk anthem "This Land Is Your Land" in the track "No Man's Land", which was later released on The Avalanche.

-The 10th anniversary vinyl reissue of Illinois features the Marvel character Blue Marvel, who hails from Chicago, in place of Superman.
-Asthmatic Kitty obtained permission from Marvel to use the character's likeness.
+The 10th anniversary vinyl reissue of Illinois features the Marvel Comics character Blue Marvel, who hails from Chicago, in place of Superman.
+Asthmatic Kitty obtained permission from the publisher to use the character's likeness.
 The Blue Marvel edition's artwork was created by Divya Srinivasan and has LP 1 on "cape white" vinyl, LP 2 on "antimatter blue" vinyl, and a bonus single of "Chicago (Demo)" (on both sides) on a red vinyl 12" disc shaped like a six-sided star in reference to the municipal flag of Chicago.